henriquecoelhome-source/CoC_Bot_En/README.md

 ## 📁 File structure

 ```
 ├── index.js                  # the bot: Discord, Google Sheets (read and write), and the WebSocket server
 ├── overlayOBS.html           # the overlay that goes in OBS (HTML, CSS and JS in a single file)
-├── Ficha_CoC_en.xlsx  # automatic character-sheet template (English version, based on Alan's original) — HP, Sanity and skills calculate themselves
+├── Character_Sheet_CoC.xlsx  # automatic character-sheet template (English version, based on Alan's original) — HP, Sanity and skills calculate themselves
 ├── package.json              # dependency list
 ├── .env                      # your secret keys (you create this, never push it to GitHub)
 ├── crit.mp3                  # critical-success sound
 ├── falhacrit.mp3             # fumble sound
 └── diceroll1-3.mp3           # roll sounds (randomly picked each time)
 ```

 🆘 Need help?